Rod10/HoI-Ultimate-Bravery/README.md

 - [ ] Learn math do show the right base stats*
 - [ ] Choose the type of division to generate (infantry/motorised/full random)
 - [ ] The possibility of not having all the DLC
+- [ ] Add multiplayer support
 - [ ] Mod integration
 	- [ ] Infantry Equipment
 	- [ ] Expanded Designers Combined